 Engaging with university and high school teachers, with students and with education officials, EFI and our country partners want economic literacy to be in everyone's reach.
-Already operating in 9 languages with 1 further translation available soon, we plan to include even more Eastern European and Central Asian languages in our portfolio.
+Already operating in 10 languages, we plan to include even more Eastern European and Central Asian languages in our portfolio.

 EFI is funded entirely by donations which are used solely for the adaptation, translation and distribution of economics literature across this region.
 EFI is a 501(c)(3) non-profit organization registered in the state of New Jersey, U.S.A.

 “Common Sense Economics: What Everyone Should Know About Wealth and Prosperity” was first published in 2005 and is now in its third edition.
 Written by academic economists James D. Gwartney, Richard L. Stroup, Dwight R. Lee, Tawni H. Ferrarini and Joseph P. Calhoun, “Common Sense Economics” is today the classic introduction to the fundamentals of market economics.
 Its goal is to guide its readers to make wise personal and policy choices based on a sound understanding of economic principles.